wishtree-hshah/Java_Training/Day9/README.md

 - when we apply the stage previous stage gets runs automatically

-- mcn wrapper:wrapper: files created mvnw, mvnw.cmd
+- mvn wrapper:wrapper: files created mvnw, mvnw.cmd
 - These scripts download and use a specified Maven version, even if Maven isn’t installed on the machine.
 - then we can use mvnw.cmd clean